-SchoolTutoring Academy’s tutoring programs for West Dundee students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for West Dundee, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Community Unit School District 300 uses the Illinois Learning Standards which incorporate Common Core goals.
 The Common Core Standards are defined for English language arts and math, and literacy expectations are intertwined in the other content areas.
 State-based standards for the other content areas are generally still used.
 Educational leaders developed Common Core partly by viewing models of success, including top-performing states and nations.
 This gives schools freedom, as there has been some concern over the whole country using the same standards considering students come from so many different backgrounds.